 ...
 In the event of existence of procedural obstacles, due to which it was absolutely impossible to initiate and complete a proceedings against the offender, either because s/he has died or is unavailable to the prosecuting authorities, or is unknown, or in the case of multiple perpetrators, a civil court is entitled to determine - as a preliminary issue - whether the damage was caused by an act containing the elements of a criminal offence, given that a crime may exist even in the absence of criminal proceedings.
-Nonetheless, it should be noted that the aim of civil court's actions is not to establish criminal responsibility (which can be determined only in criminal proceedings), but to apply special rules with regard to time-bar of claims for damages under the principle of providing greater legal protection for the right of a damaged party to compensation for damage caused by a criminal offence.30
+Nonetheless, it should be noted that the aim of civil court's actions is not to establish criminal responsibility (which can be determined only in criminal proceedings), but to apply special rules with regard to time-bar of claims for damages under the provision of Art.
+377 of Law on Obligations, in accordance with the principle of providing greater legal protection for the right of a damaged party to compensation for damage caused by a criminal offence.

-However, ten years later, with regard to the claims for redress of prisoners of the Morinj military camp, the Civil Division of the Supreme Court held that the criminal court has the exclusive jurisdiction to determine whether a crime had been committed or not and that the civil court may not, on its own, conclude that a damage was caused by a crime in order to apply the extended time-bar.31
+However, ten years later, with regard to the claims for redress of prisoners of the Morinj military camp, the Civil Division of the Supreme Court held that the criminal court has the exclusive jurisdiction to determine whether a crime had been committed or not and that the civil court may not, on its own, conclude that a damage was caused by a crime in order to apply the extended time-bar.

 The position that the criminal court has exclusive jurisdiction to determine whether or not the crime was committed is incorrect, because although the criminal court most often does determine whether the crime was committed, it does not do so in every case where the crime exists.
-For example, in the case previously cited, the Supreme Court remarked that "a crime may still
+For example, in the case previously cited, the Supreme Court remarked that "a crime may still exist even when there is no criminal"

-30 Judgment Rev. 469/2000 of 5 May 2001, published in the Bulletin of the Supreme Court of the Republic of Montenegro, January-December 2001, Podgorica 2002, p.
+&lt;sup>30 Judgment Rev. 469/2000 of 5 May 2001, published in the Bulletin of the Supreme Court of the Republic of Montenegro, January-December 2001, Podgorica 2002, p.
 35.

-[&]quot;...
+&lt;sup>31"...
 (T)he longer period of time-bar may be applied only when the crime is established in the criminal judgment.
 Whether one's actions have elements of a crime can only be established by a criminal court in final judgment.
 The exception is when there are circumstances which exclude criminal liability or criminal prosecution of the defendant.
 In this case, the trial court is entitled, in order to assess whether the claim for damages caused by the criminal act has become time-barred, to examine whether the damage was caused by actions that contain elements of a criminal act."
 Legal opinion, Civil Division of the Supreme Court of Montenegro, 25 November 2011, III and IV, op.cit.